-Old Universal Analytics data will continue to be available for a minimum of six months until January 1, 2024, at which point Google is reserving the right to shut down those properties.3
+Old Universal Analytics data will continue to be available for a minimum of six months until January 1, 2024, at which point Google is reserving the right to shut down those properties.
+(360 Universal Analytics properties will receive a one-time data processing extension until July 1, 2024.)3

 The main difference between previous changes to Analytics and this upcoming switch to GA4 is that earlier updates to the Analytics system still kept all of the information and data that was referred to in the same place, available for the same reports.